 We will operate on a ‘hub and spokes’ model, with a central hub at the Harwell Campus, delivered by the Science and Technology Facilities Council (STFC).
 The hub will house a unique portfolio of scientific tools and researchers from both industry and academia.
 Equipment and researchers will also be located in spokes distributed throughout the partner network of universities.

 Working with both industrial and academic partners from across the UK, we will foster interdisciplinary research with real impact.

-The joint venture between all partners will be signed in Spring 2018, with funded projects commencing across the research themes in partner organisations shortly afterwards.
+The joint venture between all partners was signed in Spring 2018, with funded projects commencing across the research themes in partner organisations shortly afterwards.